minnawoo/javascript/README.md

 ### Automatic Table Search with Multiple Search Categories

-* Using multiple select dropdowns, make it so that the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* Using multiple select dropdowns, the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`